acodexpetkov/ecs-eks-migration-concepts/README.md

 - [ ] GitHub Actions pushes image to registry
 - [ ] Helm chart deploys via Argo CD with correct values file
 - [ ] `DEPLOY_ECS` / `UPDATE_HELM` toggles verified
-- [ ] Weighted DNS (for zero-downtime) configured and tested
+- [ ] Route 53 or ALB weighting configured and tested (zero-downtime paths)
-- [ ] Rollback validated (shift DNS back or redeploy previous chart)
+- [ ] Rollback validated (weights → ECS or redeploy previous chart)
-- [ ] Logs & metrics visible for both clusters
+- [ ] Logs & metrics visible in CloudWatch / Prometheus
 - [ ] Argo CD UI reachable with read-only RBAC for stakeholders

 ---

 ## 12 Summary

-This PoC walks through migrating an ECS workload to Kubernetes using **planned downtime** or **zero-downtime** (weighted DNS).
-Harden IaC, security, observability, and stateful components before production rollout.
+This PoC covers **three** migration flows—from a full outage window to two zero-downtime options (DNS-based and ALB-based).
+Use it as a blueprint, then add production-grade IaC, security, observability, and state-management before go-live.

 ---